Welcome to Whitley House Surgery

 New Patient Registration

-We are registering new Patients but this service is only offered to patients that live within the Whitley House published registration boundary.
-A map can be found on the 'Practice Area' tab above.
+We are only able to register patients who live within the Whitley House published registration boundary (a map can be downloaded below).

-We are not able to make any exceptions to this policy.
+We are required to enforce our boundary area and are unable to make any exceptions to this.

 If you are not within our published registration boundary please contact NHS England for advice.
 Tel 0300 3112233.